 Now wait a second here…

-Oh, they also charge $120 for shipping, they don’t tell you that until you’re just about ready to buy. 🙂
+Oh, they also charge $40+ for standard shipping.
+If you want faster shipping then be prepared to pay upwards of $100+ for shipping.
+They don’t tell you that until you’re just about ready to buy. 🙂

 This Blows My Mind